+Remind relevant stakeholders of the obligations in terms of managing a UNESCO World Heritage Site, where energy exploitation is not permitted.

 Learn in time about future plans and projects related to energy transition near the Wadden Sea World Heritage and get involved early in the process of planning and design of projects.

-Use the window of opportunity of planning and designing new projectsto advocate for the application of best practices for the reduction of impacts from e.g.emissions of light and noise, implementation of buffer zones and functional safety distances.
+Use the window of opportunity of planning and designing energy installations also in the vicinity of the Wadden Sea to advocate for the application of best practices for the reduction of impacts from e.g. technical shut-down options in times of mass migration of bird or bats, emissions of light and noise, implementation of buffer zones and functional safety distances.

 Compile lessons learned from the most advanced projects and from pilot projects and share this knowledge trilaterally (Activity 2).

+Work on a shared perspective on possibilities for effective nature compensation schemes.

 The TWSC to facilitate trilateral exchange in regular events for site managers involving the experts and/or institutions working on e.g. the following points with direct impact on the Wadden Sea World Heritage Site and its key values.
 This trilateral exchange can result in the identification of priorities to discuss with the agencies, energy companies and authorities responsible for spatial planning and technical design or in technical papers providing advice on:

+Ensure that the ecosystem-based approach is applied, cumulative impacts assessed and the ecological carrying capacity is not exceeded with regards to energy exploitation also in the vicinity of the Wadden Sea.

+Given the UNESCO World Heritage status, encourage the application of “net gain” principles with regards to offsetting measures for energy exploitation also in the vicinity of the Wadden Sea.

-Cable and pipeline laying: optimisation of routing and laying techniques, research on cumulative effects, application of EIA Law and avoidance and mitigation of impacts of the upcoming planning and building of new subsea cables and pipelines.
-This exchange could lead to the development of a common Mitigation Toolbox and enhanced transboundary coordination of integrated grids and interconnectors.
+Cable and pipeline laying: optimisation of sensitive routing, laying techniques, maintenance, the size of cables with a view to reduce their number as well as cable design, cumulative effects, application of EIA and SEA law and avoidance and mitigation of impacts of the upcoming planning and building of new subsea cables and pipelines.
+This exchange could lead to the development of a common Mitigation Toolbox and enhanced transboundary coordination of integrated grids and interconnectors., further developing §29 Leeuwarden declaration.

-Potential impacts of large-scale solar platforms, floating solar plants in the offshore area on the marine ecosystem and other renewable energy installations in the Wadden Sea World Heritage: influence on key values of the Site, especially bird migration.
+Minimize negative nature impacts of solar platforms on islands or the nearby mainland by a nature friendly design.

-Feasibility of alternative technologies to transport energy from offshore wind farms to the mainland or to places of energy consumption, especially hydrogen technology, including the assessment of potential impacts on the marine ecosystem and bird migration.
+Prioritize the use of cables to transport energy from offshore wind farms to the mainland given the relative inefficiency of converting to hydrogen.

-Risk assessment of carbon capture, storage, and transport future technology.
+Given that carbon capture and storage (CCS) does not align with the principles of managing a UNESCO World Heritage site, all efforts should be undertaken to avoid CCS application in the vicinity of the Wadden Sea, including a buffer zone that ensures that geological, hydrological or pollution impacts to not reach the Wadden Sea under any circumstances.
+A risk assessment should be produced in this context.

+The TWSC to set the end date 2030 for all fossile energy exploitation in or close to the Wadden Sea.

-The TWSC to extend the existing trilateral agreement (in the WSP 2010 and World Heritage Nomination Dossier) prohibiting the construction of wind turbines, oil and gas exploration and exploitation, and construction of new installations for oil and gas in the WSWH Site to other upcoming large-scale forms of energy capturing platforms like solar panels.
+The TWSC to extend the existing trilateral agreement (in the WSP 2010 and World Heritage Nomination Dossier) prohibiting the construction of wind turbines, oil and gas exploration and exploitation, and construction of new installations for oil and gas in the WSWH Site to other upcoming large-scale forms of energy capturing platforms like large solar platforms and/or tidal power plants.

-The TWSC through the trilateral groups responsible for energy and for research and in collaboration with the relevant groups and experts, to formulate relevant research questions to investigate (potential) effects of new types of energy production, storage and transmission while considering nature conservation management(and when possible, develop trilateral FAchinstiresearch projects).
+5. The TWSC through the trilateral groups responsible for energy and for research and in collaboration with the relevant groups and experts, to formulate relevant research questions to investigate (potential) effects of new types of energy production, storage and transmission while considering nature conservation management and cumulative impacts (and when possible, develop trilateral research projects).